kriskris79/computer-time-limit/README.md

 2. Create a new task: Go to the Action menu and select 'Create Task'.
 3. General tab: Provide a name and description for the task.
 Choose 'Run whether the user is logged on' and check 'Run with highest privileges'.
 4. Triggers tab: Click 'New' and set the trigger to 'At log on' or on a schedule as needed.
 Make sure it's enabled.
 5. Actions tab: Set the action to 'Start a program'.
-Browse and select your MinimizeWindow.vbc file.
+Browse and select your MainProgram.exe file.
 6. Conditions tab: Leave the settings blank to ensure the task works in both AC power and battery operation conditions.
 If you select the option 'Start the task only if the computer is on AC power,' it will restrict the task to run only when the computer is plugged in, not on battery.
 7. Settings tab: Configure how the task should behave if it fails or runs longer than expected.
 8. Save the task: Click 'OK' to save your settings.
 You might need to enter system credentials.